Lyudmila Skubko-Karpas

-Lyudmila Skubko-Karpas was a Soviet painter, who lived and worked in Moscow (since 1924).
+Lyudmila Skubko-Karpas was a Soviet painter who lived and worked in Moscow from 1924 on.

 Biography

 Lyudmila Skubko-Karpas was born in 1923 in Petrograd (St. Petersburg).
 She lived in Moscow since 1924 with the exception of 3 years of war-time evacuation to the Urals (1941–1944) and 7 years of life in Paris, France (1990–1997).

 Developed traditions of Russian realistic fine art and Soviet impressionism.

 Exhibited mainly works in oil and pastel, her prolific, mainly pencil drawings were practically unknown up to now.